devrev/adaas-chef-cli/README.md

 ## Step by step guide

-## Install the chef-cli
+## Install chef-cli

-A cli tool is provided to assist you in this repo.
-Select the binary appropriate for your operating system, and install it in your path (or just remember its location).
+A CLI tool is provided to assist you in this repo.
+Under [releases](https://github.com/devrev/adaas-chef-cli/releases), select the binary appropriate for your operating system, and install it in your path (or just remember its location).
 In the following steps we will assume it is available as `$ chef-cli`

 To install auto-completions on Linux or Mac, you can run: